Bernd Vöhringer

-Bernd Vöhringer (*October 24, 1968, in Sindelfingen) is a German politician of the Christian Democratic Union (CDU) and the current Lord Mayor of Sindelfingen.
+Bernd Vöhringer (*October 24, 1968, in Sindelfingen) is a German politician of the Christian Democratic Union (CDU) and the former Lord Mayor of Sindelfingen.
 When first elected as Lord Mayor of Sindelfingen in 2001, he was the youngest Lord Mayor in Germany at the age of 32.

 Early life and education

 Bernd Vöhringer grew up in Sindelfingen and graduated from the Hinterweil Secondary School in 1985.
 He then completed an apprenticeship as an industrial clerk at IBM Germany GmbH from August 1985 to June 1987.
 After finishing his apprenticeship, Vöhringer obtained his Abitur at the Stuttgart School of Economics and continued working as a freelance employee at IBM.
 Following his mandatory military service with the staff of the Franco-German Brigade in Böblingen from June 1989 to August 1990, he began studying economics at the University of Hohenheim, where he earned a degree in economics.
 During his studies, he worked at the German branch of Hewlett-Packard in Böblingen as a marketing assistant and later as a product manager after graduation.
 He pursued a Ph.D. at the University of Hohenheim, simultaneously working as a research associate until 2000.
 His doctoral thesis, completed in 2003, is titled Support for Municipal Political Leadership through Information and Communication Technology within the Framework of New Public Management.